Stop and Smell the Roses (Ringo Starr album): Background and recording

 While visiting John Lennon at his Dakota apartment, Starr was given a demo of "Life Begins at 40" by Lennon.
 The song has the characteristic country style that Starr loved so much, and was recorded on a cassette tape with Lennon's vocals, his acoustic guitar and a drum machine.
 Lennon wrote the song specifically for Starr, and wanted him to record it for his next album.
-Howeveer, the home demo remained unreleased until it was included on the 1998 John Lennon Anthology compilation.
+However, the home demo remained unreleased until it was included on the 1998 John Lennon Anthology compilation.
 Soon after meeting soon-to-be second wife Barbara Bach on the film set of Caveman in early 1980, Ringo Starr met fellow former-Beatle Paul McCartney, and his wife, Linda, at a hotel while they had earlier visited the 33rd annual Cannes Film Festival, on 16 May.
 Starr asked McCartney whether he would like to play on and possibly produce Starr's next album, to which McCartney agreed.
 Starr started sessions in France for a new album, at this point titled Can't Fight Lightning, on 11 July, at Super Bear Studios, lasting until 21 July.
 With Wings then in limbo and McCartney II just released, McCartney booked time with Starr to record three songs: "Private Property" and "Attention" (both McCartney originals) plus a cover of "Sure to Fall".
 They also recorded the song "You Can't Fight Lightning", which Starr wrote after he and Bach were nearly struck by lightning.
-Following on from a brief holiday, Starr and Bach flew to Los Angeles on 27 July.
+On 27 July following a brief holiday, Starr and Bach flew to Los Angeles.
 Recording moved to Devonshire Sound Studio in Hollywood on 11 August.

 Next Stephen Stills got involved, writing "You've Got a Nice Way" for Starr and producing its recording that August.
 On 4 September the recording session moved again, this time to Cherokee Studios.
 Ronnie Wood of The Rolling Stones was keen to help out and brought with him the song "Dead Giveaway" on 23 September, which they co-produced.
-Two days later on the 25th, the pair taped the track "Brandy".
+On the 25th, the pair taped the track "Brandy".
 Starr recorded alone on 27 September.
 On 6 November Starr and Wood demoed the song "I Don't Believe You".
 Long-time friend Harry Nilsson was next on Starr's checklist, presenting him with "Drumming Is My Madness" as well as the album's title track, both of which were recorded in early November, with early December sessions completing the work of the cork.
 Before returning home to England, Starr planned for another session to be held at the studio on 14 January.
 After working with McCartney, Starr also felt it appropriate to extend the invitation to his two other bandmates in The Beatles; Upon his return to his Tittenhurst Park residence on 10 November, Starr phoned George Harrison, inviting him to appear on the album.
 When Starr arrived at Harrison's Friar Park estate on 19 November, Harrison presented him with "Wrack My Brain", which he had composed for Starr.